 The Problem: Salesforce Truncates Custom Metadata Text Fields

-When loading Salesforce Custom Metadata records using the static methods getInstance() or getAll() long strings are truncated at 511 characters (probably 512 bytes actually, I am not sure what happens if you have multi-byte characters in the string character 512 is probably a null terminator).
+When loading Salesforce Custom Metadata records using the static methods getInstance() or getAll() long strings are truncated at 255 characters (I actually ran into it at 511, but the documentation says 255).

 My Use Case, and Reproduction